 Hi there.
-We are sure you have a lot of questions about what it is like to be a member of the DPLS program.
+You probably have a lot of questions about what it is like to be a member of the DPLS program.
 We have compiled a list of questions we hope will help you acclimate you nicely.
+In addition to the items below, more factoids and other information may be found on our blog.
 We have compiled this list by topic in this order:

 The student must be advanced to candidacy before enrolling in more than 28 credits or the student can expect to be blocked from taking classes until candidacy is completed.
 The following is the general steps one can expect in the candidacy process:

 The candidacy paper rubric may be found here.
 More information about the Candidacy Process may be found here.

 - The student first reaches general agreement with the pre-candidacy advisor that the student has met the general requirements above.

 - The student submits to their advisor the Request to Begin Candidacy Process form along with a short statement, aka the "Candidacy Paper Synopsis."